 - Canadian Global Affairs Institute

-I wrote this for the annual orientation program for newly arrived diplomats put on by the Carleton University Initiative for Parliamentary and Diplomatic Engagement.
-It is also a consolidation of notes used in response to requests from foreign diplomats for a briefing on Canada.
-It is a personal reflection, drawing on my travels across every province and territory, as well as my diplomatic experience, much of which involved working with our provincial governments.
+Originally written for the annual orientation program for newly arrived diplomats put on by the Carleton University Initiative for Parliamentary and Diplomatic Engagement it has been revised in response to readers’ feedback, especially on the cultural segment.
+A consolidation of notes used in response to requests from foreign diplomats for a briefing on Canada.
+It remains a personal reflection, drawing on my travels across every province and territory, as well as my diplomatic experience, much of which involved working with our provincial governments.
 One of my assignments also involved leading Historica Canada, dedicated to building awareness of Canadian history and citizenship.

 Canadians are a generally socially progressive but economically prudent people living in a cold climate.
 Our vast and formidable geography and harsh weather breeds resilience and perseverance against the elements.
 Hockey is our national sport and we think of ourselves as a northern nation, even if most of us live within 200 miles of the U.S. border.
 Practical issues like transportation and communications matter to us.
 Our diversity as a people and as a place to live obliges us to practise tolerance, accommodation and compromise.
 We try to govern by consent.